-The 2017 Major League Baseball season marks Powell's 24th as a Major League broadcaster and his ninth year in the Atlanta Braves radio booth working alongside Hall of Fame pitcher Don Sutton.
+The 2021 season marks Powell's 28th as a Major League broadcaster and his 13th year in the Atlanta Braves radio booth.

 He spent the previous 13 seasons as a member of the Milwaukee Brewers broadcast team, teaming with another Hall of Famer, Bob Uecker, longer than any other broadcaster.